Help and support

 Alternatively you can use our get in touch section below for more contact options; we are happy to help.
 We'd also love to hear from if you have any suggestions, or if you have any praise for our staff.

-Our Journey Planner helps you plan your journey door-to-door using First buses and a selection of other transport options, including any connecting services.
-To make travelling even easier, you can also plan your journey using our First Bus App.
+You can plan your journey » easily on our web site; our Journey Planner helps you plan your journey door-to-door using First buses and a selection of other transport options, including any connecting services.

 We want it to be easy for you to plan a bus journey, and if you would like some guidance on how to catch a bus we have put together a guide for you here: